 Skateaway Bundamba – 21 Agnes Street, Bundamba

-Conveniently situated beside the Bundamba Train Station, Skateaway Bundamba has a fun, family atmosphere and has the added benefit of being air conditioned.
-Users can enrol in learn to skate classes, enjoy themed events or just take part in general skate sessions whilst bopping along to the latest tunes.
+Conveniently situated beside the Bundamba Train Station, Skateaway Bundamba has a fun, family atmosphere and is air-conditioned.
+Users can enrol in learn-to-skate classes, enjoy themed events or just take part in general skate sessions whilst bopping along to the latest tunes.